dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 	:dedent: 8

 A middleware handles this by simply not calling ``Invoke`` on the next middleware in the pipeline.
-Keep in mind that this does not fully terminate the request, because previous middlewares will still be invoked when the response makes it way back through the pipeline to the browser.
+Keep in mind that this does not fully terminate the request, because previous middlewares will still be invoked when the response makes its way back through the pipeline.

 .. literalinclude:: http-modules/sample/Asp.Net5/src/Asp.Net5/Middleware/MyTerminatingMiddleware.cs
 	:language: c#